mihret7/Evangadi-Forum-Deployment/README.md

 - **Pagination**: Fast, server-side pagination for questions and answers.
 - **Responsive Design**: Glassmorphic, mobile-first UI with smooth animations and accessibility in mind.
 - **Chatbot**: Friendly, animated chatbot for instant help and onboarding.
-- **Robust Backend**: Node.js/Express API with MySQL, input sanitization, and modular controllers.
+- **Robust Backend**: Node.js/Express API with PostgreSQL, input sanitization, and modular controllers.
 - **Error Handling**: User-friendly toasts and loading spinners for all major flows.

 ---